-Form drawing helps the children develop skills like laterality, focusing, hand/eye co-ordination, a sense for proportion, harmony and beauty and it supports the development of their imagination and flexible thinking.
-In Class 3 the children work with more complex forms that require a
+Form drawing helps the children develop skills like laterality, focusing, hand/eye coordination, a sense for proportion, harmony and beauty and it supports the development of their imagination and flexible thinking.
+In Class 3 the children work with more complex forms that require a greater capacity to visualise what they intend to draw before they put crayon to paper.

 In Painting, the children move out of the abstract use of colour and into figurative painting.
-They can paint out of the Main Lesson themes, for example, the days of creation and other scenes from the

-Bible, as well as seasonal scenes.
+They can paint out of the Main Lesson themes, for example, the days of creation and other scenes from the Bible, as well as seasonal scenes.
 The emphasis is still on colour over form, and the children are encouraged to think about and experience which colours will lend the appropriate mood to different scenes.

 The successive school years in Steiner education can be seen as a process of breathing: breathing in one year to breathe out the next year.
 One can see this when one surveys the classes across the school - some years have a definite introspective quality whilst others a more lively, outward-looking character.
-Growth and learning does not happen in a straight line.
+Growth and learning is not linear.
 A new development in a child's maturing soul is marked by a period of challenge or even turmoil followed by a steadier time in which the child enjoys and demonstrates newly acquired capacities or a new view of the world, before the next wave arrives and a new challenge presents itself.
 Children go through this individually and as a class.

-Whilst individual classes of course vary depending on the relative age of the children and their individual stories, as well as on the temperament of the Class Teacher, one can say that the odd years generally have a quieter, more unified quality compared with the even years, which can be more exuberant and sometimes more fractious.
+Teacher, one can say that the odd years generally have a quieter, more unified quality compared with the even years, which can be more exuberant and sometimes more fractious.
 The harmony of class one usually breaks in class two.
 The children become cheekier and start to differentiate more between boys and girls, for example.
 In class three the children become quieter and more inward.
 They are beginning to wake up and become aware of their individuality, which can also lead to a feeling of separateness and doubt.
 The mood of class three is met by the reverence of the Old Testament stories with their austere and sure moral authority.

 Class four is exuberant, wild, funny, argumentative, clever, quick and hard-working.
 Of course there are still moments of individual doubt and uncertainty as well, because class four is a continuation of that process which began in class three.
 Some children go through the 'Rubicon' of the nine/ten year change well into class four.
 The overall impression when one stands before the class though is of confidence and enthusiasm.
-The children are now really here.
+They are now really here.
 You can see it in the way they greet and look at you.
 We can have a much stronger sense this year that we are standing in front of individual personalities.
 The children develop strong likes and dislikes and become more consciously interested in - and critical of - each other and their similarities and differences.